ygalsk/keystone-gateway/docs/lua.md

 ## Best Practices

+1. **⚠️ ALWAYS define middleware before routes** - Chi router requirement
-1. Keep scripts simple
+2. Keep scripts simple and focused
-2. Use middleware for cross-cutting concerns
+3. Use middleware for cross-cutting concerns (auth, headers, logging)
-3. Let the gateway handle backend routing
+4. Let the gateway handle backend routing and load balancing
-4. Add logging for debugging: `log("message")`
+5. Add logging for debugging: `log("message")`
-5. Handle errors gracefully
+6. Handle errors gracefully with proper status codes
+7. Always call `next()` in middleware to continue the request chain
+8. Use clear comments to separate middleware and route sections

 See `scripts/lua/examples/` for working examples.